steenharsted/mocapr/README.md

 data.
 For this we only need the joint center positions.
 I will not discuss the joint angles further, but feel free to explore them on your own.

+#### `mocapr_synthetic_data`

+Is artificial data generated via a script.
+It only contains spatial joint-center positions in the anatomical planes. `mocapr_synthetic_data` is intended to display how the frontal plane kinematics work, and also to display sitations where they are likely to fail due to planar cross-talk.

 ## Animating Motion Capture Data With `mocapr`